go-gitea/gitea/CONTRIBUTING.md

 the final merge process squashes all commits into one, with the visible commit message (first line) being the PR title + PR index and description being the PR's first comment.

-Once your PR gets the `lgtm/done` label, don't worry about keeping it up-to-date or breaking builds.
+Once your PR gets the `lgtm/done` label, don't worry about keeping it up-to-date or breaking builds (unless there's a merge conflict or a request is made by a maintainer to make modifications).
 It is the maintainer team's responsibility from this point to get it merged.

 ## Styleguide